dsp-jetpack/JetPack/doc/deployment_guide.md

 > Note: Please contact your Dell EMC sales representative for a detailed parts list or contact Dell EMC Professional Services team for OpenStack using the email [rhosp.ra.ps@emc.com](malito:rhosp.ra.ps@emc.com)

-### Version 13.0 features
+### Version 13.1 features

 **The following features are added in the JetPack Automation and the Ready Architecture for RedHat OpenStack:**

-* Support for the lastest release of Red Hat OpenStack Platform 13.0 including the latest updates.
+* Support for the lastest release of Red Hat OpenStack Platform 13.1 including the latest updates.
 * Support for latest release of RHEL 7.6 including the latest updates.
-* Support for Red Hat Ceph Storage version 3.1
+* Support for Red Hat Ceph Storage version 3.1.
-* Added support for jumbo frames.
+* Added support for Jumbo Frames.
 * Added support for UEFI on all Overcloud nodes.
-* Added support for Cumulus Network OS.
 * Added support for Dell EMC Networking S5248-ON switch.
 * Added support for 25GbE networking with Intel XXV710 network interface cards.
 * Added support for Red Hat Ceph Storage to use NVMe storage for OSD/Journal.
 * Enhancement of Huge Pages with JetPack CSP profile.
 * Enhancement of NUMA/CPU Pinning with JetPack CSP profile.
-* Support of OVS-DPDK with JetPack CSP profile.
+* Added support for of OVS-DPDK for 100G networking with Mellanox ConnectX-5 network interface cards (NICs).
-* Enhancement of SR-IOV with JetPack CSP profile.
+* Added support for of SR-IOV for 100G networking with Mellanox ConnectX-5 network interface cards (NICs).
 * Added support for Distributed Virtual Router, (DVR).
 * Added support for auto-generation of .ini and .properties files for use in automated deployments.
 * Added support for VLAN aware VM.
+* Added support of Unity with Manila and Cinder
+* Added support of Octavia with Jetpack CSP profile

 ## Before

 > Note: This guide assumes that you have racked the servers and networking hardware, and completed power and network cabling, as per the *Dell EMC Ready Architecture_for_Red_Hat OpenStack Platform Architecture Guide – Version 13.*

-The high-level steps required to install the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.0 using the automated installation procedures include:
+The high-level steps required to install the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.1 using the automated installation procedures include:

 1. Ensure that your environment meets the [Prerequisites](#Prerequisites)
 2. Ensure that the [Dependencies](#Dependencies) are met.